abangfarhan/abangfarhan.github.io/_posts/2024-08-30-active-share-practical-method.md

 covering several researches on the relationship between Active Share and fund performance.

-In this post I will show you practical way to calculate Active Share.
+In this post I will show you a practical way to calculate Active Share.
 Note that I haven't found this method discussed anywhere else, but if you have please contact me so I can credit them.